-Fig. 7.
-The concept of soft-sectorization is illustrated for a tri-sector network whose cells equipped with 4 pairs of cross-polarized antenna elements (XXXX).
-The 4 pairs antenna elements transmit with a total output power T{total} .
+Figure 7.
+The concept of soft-sectorization is illustrated for a tri-sector network whose cells are equipped with 4 pairs of cross-polarized antenna elements (XXXX).
+The 4 pairs of antenna elements transmit with a total output power $T{total}$ .
 Each (hard)-sector is sub-divided into 2 soft-sectors formed by arrays of antenna elements with the same polarization.
 Each soft-sector transmits with a pair of virtual cross-polarized antenna elements.
-The sum output signal power at the virtual antenna of each soft-sector amounts to $T{total}/2 = (T1 + T2 + T3 + T4)$.
+The sum output signal power at the virtual antenna of each soft-sector amounts to $T{total}/2 = (T1 + T2 + T3 + T4)$ .

-gram of the signal flow for the soft-sectorized network.
-In each sector there are 2 sets of antenna elements with the same polarization available for the beam shaping.
-Each of these 2 antenna array can be used to synthesize 2 (or more) beams by means of fixed precoding weights stearing the beams to $\pm 30^{\circ}$ off the main direction of the physical sector.
-The 2 softsectors formed in that way is furnished with one pair of virtual cross-polarized antenna elements.
-So effectively one uses 4 antenna elements to form one sector beam.
-And therefore each input signal to the fixed precoder is distributed over the 4 antenna elements.
-Within the soft-sectors according to the channel conditions further variable pre-coding can be used.
+signal to the fixed precoder is distributed over the 4 antenna elements.
+Within the soft-sectors and according to the channel conditions of a scheduled user further variable pre-coding can be used.
 The total power of the conventional tri-sector cell is equally divided between the created soft-sectors.
 And each soft-sector is an individual virtual cell with its own cell ID.
-In constrast to hard-sectorization, the number of transmit antenna elements for the virtual soft-sectors is defined by the number of available different polarizations, since the whole array is used to form beams.
+In constrast to hard-sectorization, the number of transmit antenna elements for the virtual soft-sectors is defined by the number of available different polarizations, since the whole array is used to form the virtual sectors.
 As observed in section IV-A limited MU-MIMO gain is expected when applying to system with less than 4 Tx (XX).
 We therefore consider in the case of soft-sectorization SU-MIMO only.
-The soft-sectorized system illustrated in Fig 7 can be described by where s is the transmit signals at the virtual antennas of the soft-sectors 1 and 2, stacked in a [4x1] vector.
-M_1 is a [4x4] diagonal matrix composed by the variable pre-codings P_1 and P_2 (see figure 7), as reported by the UEs in the soft-sectors 1 and 2.
-M_2 is a [8x4] matrix containing the fix pre-codings determined the antenna weights to form the two soft-sector patterns.
-These fix pre-codings are designed such that the phase delays between array elements in the steared direction are compensated. x is a [8x1] vector of the pre-coded transmit signals at the physical antenna elements.
+The soft-sectorized system illustrated in Fig 7 can be described by where s corresponds to the transmit signals at the virtual antennas of the soft-sectors 1 and 2, stacked in a [4x1] vector. $M_1$ is a [4x4] diagonal matrix composed by the variable pre-codings $P_1$ and $P_2$ (see figure 7), as reported by the UEs in the soft-sectors 1 and 2. $M_2$ is a [8x4] matrix containing the fix pre-codings determined the antenna weights to form the two soft-sector patterns.
+These fix pre-codings are designed such that the phase delays between array elements in the steered direction are compensated. x is a [8x1] vector of the pre-coded transmit signals at the physical antenna elements.

-$$x = M_2 M_1 s \tag{1}$$
+$$\mathbf{x} = \mathbf{M_2} \mathbf{M_1} \mathbf{s} \tag{1}$$

 1) cross-polarized antenna array (XXXX): Important design criteria for soft-sectorization is the right trade-off between angular coverage of the created sector beams and the interference induced by inter-soft-sector overlapping.
-Using an uniform linear array to form and stear beams towards a certain direction one benefits from antenna array gain in the steared direction but at the same time interference is generated in other directions (other sector beams) due to the occuring sidelobes.
+Using an uniform linear array to form and steer beams towards a certain direction one benefits from antenna array gain in the steered direction but at the same time interference is generated in other directions (other sector beams) due to the occuring sidelobes.